RedSkuII/HM-Resource-Tracker/README.md

 - `GET /api/leaderboard?guildId={guildId}` - Get leaderboard
 - `PUT /api/resources` - Update resources (awards points)

-### Multi-Server Best Practices
+### Multi-Server Architecture

+**1:1 Relationship Between Discord Servers and In-Game Guilds:**
-1. **Separate Configurations**: Each Discord server can track different in-game guilds
+- Each Discord server can link to ONE in-game guild only
+- Each in-game guild can only be linked to ONE Discord server
+- This prevents conflicts and ensures clear ownership

+**Best Practices:**
+1. **Clear Ownership**: Each in-game guild is managed by one Discord community
-2. **Independent Points**: Leaderboards are per in-game guild, not per Discord server
+2. **Independent Configuration**: Each Discord server has separate bot settings (channels, roles, bonuses)
-3. **Flexible Bonuses**: Adjust bonuses per server based on community preferences
-4. **Gradual Rollout**: Start with one server, refine settings, then expand
+3. **Separate Tracking**: Leaderboards and activity logs are specific to each in-game guild
+4. **Scalability**: Supports unlimited Discord servers, each with their own guild

+**Example Scenarios:**
+- **Single Organization**: One Discord server managing one in-game guild (most common)
+- **Multiple Guilds**: Alliance with 3 Houses, each House has their own Discord server
+- **Switching Guilds**: Contact admin to unlink and relink to a different guild (preserves old data)

 ### Troubleshooting